Ye-Qiwei/Mario-Star-Project/README.md

 E-mail: ye_qiwei@outlook.com

 # Thanks
-Feel free to use the content
+Feel free to use the contents